Notes From The Road: 2012 in review

 Tags: Other

 2012 was an excellent professional and personal year for me, thankfully with lots of work but also extremely funny.
-I had the chance to meet and become good friend with a few outstanding BizTalk community members and MVP’s, some I had the opportunity to meet during MVP Summit, like Nino Crudele, others I met during the BizTalk Innovation Event “tour”, like Tord G. Nordahl and Lex Hegt, among many others, would be impossible to describe them all!
+I had the chance to meet and become good friends with a few outstanding BizTalk community members and MVPs, some I had the opportunity to meet during the MVP Summit, like Nino Crudele, others I met during the BizTalk Innovation Event “tour”, like Tord G. Nordahl and Lex Hegt, among many others.
+It would be impossible to describe them all!

 MSDN contributions 2012